A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Preliminary

-Each point $b\in \rB$ corresponds to the spectral curve
+Each point $b\in \rB^{\mathrm{cl}}$ corresponds to the spectral curve

-By the spectral construction, the Hitchin fiber $h^{-1}(0)$ corresponds to rank one torsion-free sheaves on $\cC_b$.
-Under the above correspondence, regular Higgs bundles correspond to line bundles on $\cC_b$, generically regular Higgs bundles correspond to rank one torsion-free sheaves on $\cC_b$ which are line bundle on the generic point of $\cC_b$, respectively.
+By the spectral construction, the Hitchin fiber $h^{-1}(b)$ corresponds to sheaves supported on $\cC_b$.
+Under the above correspondence, regular Higgs bundles correspond to line bundles on $\cC_b$, generically regular Higgs bundles correspond to rank one torsion-free sheaves on $\cC_b$ which are line bundles at the generic points of $\cC_b$, respectively.

 We denote by $\mathrm{C} \to \rB$ the universal spectral curve.
 We have the following diagram

 Here the left horizontal arrow is a closed immersion, and the other arrows are projections.
 We have the universal Higgs bundle